aaronejaime/Qiime2-metabarcoding/README.md

 ## Authors

-R Metabarcoding is authored and maintained by the [community](https://github.com/aaronejaime/Qiime2-metabarcoding/network/members).
+Qiime2 Metabarcoding is authored and maintained by the [community](https://github.com/aaronejaime/Qiime2-metabarcoding/network/members).